Outdoors & Rec

 Audio By Carbonatix

-Arizona skywatchers were treated to a surprise appearance of the northern lights on Tuesday as the phenomenon lit up skies locally.
-Will the northern lights be visible in Arizona again tonight?
+Arizona skywatchers were treated to a surprise appearance of the northern lights on Tuesday and Wednesday.
+The phenomenon lit up skies locally the last two evenings.
+But will the northern lights be visible in Arizona again tonight?

-On Tuesday, residents from Flagstaff to Prescott and even parts of northern Phoenix captured photos of glowing reds, purples and pinks streaking across the night sky.
+On Tuesday and Wednesday, residents from Flagstaff to Prescott and even parts of northern Phoenix captured photos of glowing reds, purples and pinks streaking across the night sky.

 $30,000